 Ed Trappler has dedicated his professional career to the study, implementation and advancement of the science and technology of lyophilization.
 In 1992, he founded Lyophilization Technology, Inc. to continue his aspiration of establishing a source of scientific and technical services while expanding the knowledge and understanding of lyophilization within the industry.
 He is actively involved in Business Development, the Scientific Advisory Board, and Marketing.

-Mr. Trappler has over 40 years' experience in lyophilization that ranges from product development to equipment application engineering.
+Ed has over 40 years' experience in lyophilization that ranges from product development to equipment application engineering.
 His experience in the pharmaceutical industry includes product development, toxicology supply preparation, clinical manufacturing, and parenteral production.
 Prior to founding the company, he served as a Systems Application Engineer for Hull Corporation.
-Mr. Trappler received his Bachelor of Science degree in Chemistry from The College of New Jersey.
+Ed received his Bachelor of Science degree in Chemistry from The College of New Jersey.

-Carrie Shults, Group Leader of Development Sciences, oversees the Development and Process Laboratories and is also involved in directing and overseeing client projects.
+Carrie Shults, Associate Director of Development Sciences, oversees the Development and Process Laboratories and is also involved in directing and overseeing client projects.
 She is responsible for scientific, technical, and quality oversight of all development activities.
 She is also a member of the marketing team.

-Ms. Shults received a Bachelor of Science degree in Biology from Neumann University and is currently pursuing her Master of Science degree in Clinical Research from Drexel University.
+Carrie received a Bachelor of Science degree in Biology from Neumann University and her Master of Science degree in Clinical Research from Drexel University.
 She has been published in the Journal of Clinical Investigation, Journal of Allergy and Clinical Immunology, and American Journal of Physiology, and has authored and presented abstracts and poster presentations for society meetings.
 Carrie is a member of AAPS, ACS, ISL-FD, and PDA.

 Christine Adams serves as Business Operations Manager and the Marketing and Communications Director.
 She oversees all aspects of LTI business operations, including finance, human resources, information technology, and heads Marketing and Corporate Communications.

-Ms. Adams completed coursework at Bucks County Community College in areas of Accounting, Computer Science, and Designing and Publishing for the World Wide Web.
-She is a member of the Midatlantic Employers' Association.
+Chris completed coursework at Bucks County Community College in areas of Accounting, Computer Science, and Designing and Publishing for the World Wide Web.
+She is a member of the MidAtlantic Employers' Association.

 Rick joined LTI as the Manager of Clinical Manufacturing in January 2017 and is excited to be a part of the team.
 He is responsible for working with and providing guidance to manufacturing staff and support to Project Directors and Quality Assurance for the production of Toxicology, Phase I and Phase II Clinical Trial Materials.
 Rick attended DeSales University where he obtained his Bachelor's on Business Management.
 Rick furthered his education in the Masters of Business Management and Leadership program at Capella University.
 Rick has more than 20 years in various management positions where he honed his skills in training and process improvement.
 During his most recent tenure at Merck, West Point, he oversaw bulk manufacturing of Varicella vaccine.